llm-bible/llm-bible.github.io/_publications/nye2021show.markdown

 bibkey: nye2021show
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2112.00114"}
-tags: ['Pretraining Methods', 'Model Architecture', 'Transformer', 'Few-Shot']
+tags: ['Model Architecture', 'Few-Shot', 'Transformer', 'Pretraining Methods']
 ---
 Large pre-trained language models perform remarkably well on tasks that can be done "in one pass", such as generating realistic text or synthesizing